grscheller/dotfiles/config/nvim/README.md

   * may require latest stable release of Neovim
   * may use plug-ins which potentially may incorporate breaking changes
   * try to base configs on documentation
-  * may contain "monkey-see-monkey-do" from other peoples repos
+  * may contain "monkey-see-monkey-do" from other people's repos